scholarslab/engl-5559/herzig/README.md

        license="PD"
        url="https://upload.wikimedia.org/wikipedia/commons/5/59/Orange-tree-1117423.jpg">

+#
-# Avocado Tree
+Avocado
-Avocados used for the capitalistic commodification of cigarette ads
+Used for the capitalistic commodification of cigarette ads
 <param ve-image
        label="Avocado, from the Fruits series for Allen & Ginter Cigarettes Brands (1891)" description="George S. Harris & Sons under Prints/Ephemera in the Metropolitan Museum of Art"